-This circular walk takes you across the memorial bridge, up Box Hill for a fantastic view down to Dorking, through some woodland, before things open up for another great view across the Surrey Hills.
+This circular walk first takes you across the memorial bridge, then up to the summit of Box Hill, for a fantastic view down to the town of Dorking.
+You will then walk through the Box Hill woodland, before things open up for another great view across the Surrey Hills.

-You will see the immaculate road built for the Olympics, and after descending Box Hill, will finish the walk across the famous stepping stones.
+You will see the immaculate road built for the Olympics.
+Then after descending Box Hill, will finish the walk across the famous stepping stones.

-What I’m going to do in this guide, is tell you a little bit about what to expect, with some fun facts.
-Then I will give you a full breakdown of the logistics, with a map of the walking route, followed by a detailed description of the circular walk around Box Hill and across the Stepping Stones.
-I will also provide photos showing every step of the way.
+What I’m going to do in this guide, is first give you an overview of the Box Hill circular walk.
+I will then provide full logistics, with a map of the walking route, followed by a detailed description of the full circular walk around Box Hill and across the Stepping Stones.
+There will be photos for every step of the way.

 At the end, I have provided suggestions of other walks near Box Hill if you would like to explore something else.
 But first….

-What to expect on the Box Hill and Stepping Stones walk
+What to expect on the Box Hill Stepping Stones walk

-Very very hilly.
-Well, there aren’t loads of hills, just two big ones…and lots of steps.
-I will tell you a bit more about them when I describe the Box Hill walk route further down.
-The hills are worth it though, for the view rewards.
+It’s very very hilly.
+Well, there aren’t loads of hills, just two big ones with steep climbs…and lots of steps.
+I will tell you a bit more about them when I describe the Box Hill walking route further down.
+The hills are worth it though, as you will be rewarded with some of the best views from the top.

 The walk across the stepping stones and up Box Hill is actually quite a famous one in this part of the country.
-Most people (if not all) who like to hike know about it, and those that don’t, have probably heard about it.
+Most people (if not all) who like to hike, know about it, and those that don’t, have probably heard about it.
+It’s one of the most well known hills in the North Downs, alongside the nearby Leith Hill.

 There is also a very special road.
 It’s special because it was resurfaced for the Olympics and is perfectly smooth.
 Now a popular haunt for the cyclists.